Alluvium (Qa), Glacial Sediments (Qg)

 These rocks yield 100 to 500 gallons per day to drilled wells in valley

-bottoms and along streams on uplands.
-More than 500 gallons per day
+bottoms and along streams on uplands; they yield more than 500 gallons

-is yielded from thick limestone beds in broad valley bottoms; almost
+per day from thick limestone beds in broad valley bottoms, and almost

-no water is yielded to wells on hillsides or hilltops.
-Some water may
+no water to wells on hillsides or hilltops.
+They may yield some water

-be yielded to dug wells on ridgetops and to small springs.
+to dug wells on ridgetops, and some water to small springs.
 Small perennial

-springs occur in limestone in the lower Grant Lake Limestone.
-Water
+springs are in limestone in the lower Grant Lake Limestone.
+Water is

-is hard, and in valley bottoms may contain salt or hydrogen sulfide.
+hard and in valley bottoms may contain salt or hydrogen sulfide.
+The

-of groundwater in joints and bedding-plane openings of relatively soluble
+of groundwater in joints and bedding-plane openings of underlying limestone.

-underlying limestone.
-As a result, the limestone beds have few solutionally
+As a result, the limestone beds have few solutionally enlarged openings,

-enlarged openings, and little water is available to wells and springs.
+and little water is available to wells and springs.
+Near the base of

-this limestone occurs at and below stream level in valley bottoms or
+occurs at and below stream level in valley bottoms or along streams

-along streams on the uplands, fractures and bedding-plane openings have
+on the uplands, fractures and bedding-plane openings have been enlarged

-been enlarged by solution.
-Many small springs flow from outcrops, and
+by solution; many small springs flow from outcrops, and some drilled

 Kope Formation (Okc)